Toilet Buying Guide

 How to choose a toilet that complements your style

-Although choosing a new WC may seem like the least exciting part of a bathroom redesign, there are so many ways that it can help add to the overall look of your space.
+Although buying a toilet may seem like the least exciting part of a bathroom redesign, there are so many ways that it can help add to the overall look of your space.
 Heritage offers an array of cistern levers to suit your bathroom, whether you’re going for modern chic or timeless tradition.
-Our toilet seats are all available in a choice of colours, with gold or chrome hinges in standard and soft-close forms.